The 2nd most cited open-access journal in Endocrinology & Metabolism

 In today’s world, endocrinology is becoming increasingly important as it underlies many of the challenges societies face - from obesity and diabetes to reproduction, population control and aging.
 Endocrinology covers a broad field from basic molecular and cellular communication through to clinical care and some of the most crucial public health issues.
 The journal, thus, welcomes outstanding contributions in any domain of endocrinology.

 Frontiers in Endocrinology is a member of the Committee on Publication Ethics.

 Electronic ISSN: 1664-2392

 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, Science Citation Index Expanded, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 Frontiers in Endocrinology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Endocrinology welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review, Technology Report, Specialty Grand Challenge, Brief Research Report, Addendum and Erratum.
+The specialty sections of Frontiers in Endocrinology welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review, Technology Report, Specialty Grand Challenge and Brief Research Report.